Skip to content

 Homebrew

-Homebrew is the easiest way to install and upgrade DDEV:
+Homebrew is the easiest and most reliable way to install and upgrade DDEV:

 brew install ddev/ddev/ddev